 Effective CNG station maintenance can determine the success or failure of both a CNG station and the overall NGV program.
-Yet maintenance is perhaps the most critical but often overlooked issue affecting most CNG fueling stations.
+It is perhaps the most critical yet often overlooked issue affecting most CNG fueling stations.
 In many areas, there is a severe lack of experienced and qualified maintenance and repair technicians.

-In this technical paper, NGVi outlines the why, what, who, when and how of having a proactive CNG fueling station maintenance plan and some of the often overlooked maintenance issues.
+In this technical paper, AFVi outlines the why, what, who, when, and how of having a proactive CNG fueling station maintenance plan, as well as some of the most overlooked maintenance issues.